Below Is the Permission to Publish This Essay

 ς sounds like the -s in sauce

 Now, I can hear you thinking, how in the world could the letter “u” sound like an “f”.
 It is very simple.
 In Greek when the letter “u” follows the letter “e” or the letter “a” it sounds either as an “f” or as a “v” (unless two dots are placed over it like this: ϋ).
-This eu or au combination is called a diphthong and is one of the simplest rules of pronunciation in the Greek language.
-Every Greek knows it.
+This eu or au combination is called a diphthong and is a well-known rule of pronunciation in the Greek language and attested from very early times.

-Furthermore, while the letter –s in English can sound almost like a –z as is the case with the first –s in the word Jesus, in Greek the –s/V always has a soft pronunciation clearly distinguishable from the –z sound.
-Again, this is a very simple rule of Greek pronunciation that every Greek is aware of.
+Furthermore, while the letter –s in English can sound almost like a –z as is the case with the first –s in the word Jesus, in Greek the –s always has a soft pronunciation clearly distinguishable from the –z sound.

-If you put the above two pieces of info together it becomes evident that in the Greek language ZeuV and IhsouV do not sound alike at all!
+If you put the above two pieces of info together it becomes evident that in the Greek language Ζευς and Ιησους do not sound alike!

-Ζευς has a strong –z sound; a strong –e sound; and a clear –f sound; all of which are lacking in IhsouV.
+Ζευς has a strong –z sound; a strong –e sound; and a clear –f sound; all of which are lacking in Ιησους.

 Ιησους has a soft –s sound; and a –u sound (ou in Greek corresponds to the English -u and is pronounced like the –oo in zoo); both of which are lacking in Ζευς.